conedevelopment/sprucecss-site-eleventy/src/docs/elements/tables.md

 </table>
 ```

-{% notification type="correct" %}Use <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/th#attr-scope">scope attribute</a> to define which header relates with which table cells.{% endnotification %}
+{% notification "good" %}Use <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/th#attr-scope">scope attribute</a> to define which header relates with which table cells.{% endnotification %}

 ## Striped and Hover Styles